-Collection Development Policy for the Drama & Theatre Department
+Information Policy for the Department of Drama, Theatre & Dance

 Introduction

-This document presents the Content Development Policy for the Department of Drama and Theatre.
+This document presents the Information Policy for the Department of Drama, Theatre and Dance.
 It includes a description of the Library’s existing collections and an outline of current collecting areas.
 Set within the context provided by an overall Collection Development and Management Policy, its purpose is to ensure that the selection of resources – books, journals and other kinds of material – whether print, electronic or other format, reflect the teaching and research priorities of the Department and provide best value in both financial and academic terms.

 Collection Evaluation

-The Library has a collection in Drama and Theatre, which includes books and journals, in print and digital formats.
+The Library has a collection in Drama, Theatre and Dance, which includes books and journals, in print and digital formats.
 It also includes an audio visual collection, available as DVDs and online multimedia resources.
-The majority of the collection is kept in Founders Library at 790s.
-Some of the collection can also be found in Bedford Library, along with print journals.
+The majority of the collection is shelved in the 790s.
+All ‘Essential’ and ‘Recommended’ readings from reading lists are held in the High Use Collection on the ground floor of the Library.
+The remaining collection of printed materials is kept in the General Collection on the first and second floors.
+The vast majority of Drama, Theatre and Dance journals are available online, but those print journals in closed sequences, i.e. where we no longer have an open subscription, are retained in Founder’s Library on the open shelves.
+Where we have a current, active subscription to the print journal these are located in the stacks on the first floor of the Library.

 Book Fund and resource allocations